hilmiwicak/asia-pop-40-spotify-playlist/README.md

 One advantage of using Javascript is that it has a lot of libraries that later I used in this project.
 Other than that, I think the downside of Javascript is that promises are a headache.

-# How Does This Project Work
+# The Runtime Order of The Project

+You can see this inside [this file.](.\src\index.js)
-1. Scrapes the asiapop40.com website, gets the top 40 chart
+1. Scrapes the asiapop40.com website, gets the top 40 chart.
 2. Starts server to get the redirected token from Spotify API
     _Why do you have to use a server_?
-    Because I use implicit grant authorization flow.
-    _Why do you use implicit grant authorization flow_?
-    Because at first I used client credentials flow, because my application is running only the backend, doesn't need authorization using the app, or you can say it machine-to-machine communication, but later figured out that you can't update playlist using client credentials(ツ).
-    Then it left me with 2 options: Authorization code and Implicit grant.
+    Because I use authorization code flow.
+Every authorization flow needs redirect_uri in their query parameter (except client credentials, but the scope of client credentials flow is so small) , and they returns the token inside the url (either hash parameter or query parameter).
+Server is needed to send the token into node code.
-3. Starts puppeteer and asks for the token
+3. Starts puppeteer and getting the authorization code.
+4. Exchanging the authorization code into access token.
+    This is runned by function getSpotifyAccessToken that is called inside getSpotifyToken.
-4. Removes previous songs from the playlist while searching the songs from the chart in spotify
+5. Removes all songs from the playlist while searching the songs from the chart in spotify
-    How does it removes the previous songs while Spotify API can't removes songs emmidiately?
+    _How does it removes the previous songs, meanwhile Spotify API can't removes songs immediately?_
+    By saving the previous added song uris into a file called uris.json.
-5. Adds the searched songs to the playlist
+6. Adds the searched songs to the playlist
+7. Update the title